bellons91/personal-tech-notes/azure/Azure Storage Account/Blob Storage Tiers.md

 tags: azure, cloud, az-204, storage, azure-blob-storage
 ---

-# Blob Storage Tiers

-To manage [[azure-blob-storage]] costs better, you have to pick the right storage tier, depending on the expected usage.
+To manage [[Azure Blob Storage]] costs better, you have to pick the right storage tier, depending on the expected usage.

 The following considerations apply to the different access tiers: